 An attorney can help an employee who believes they are being sexually harassed at work.
 If an employer fails to respond to an employee's complaint, an employment attorney could make the employer aware in writing.
 Should the matter continue without being remedied, an attorney may file a claim with the EEOC on behalf of the employee.

 The information on this page is meant to provide a general overview of the law.
 The laws in your state and/or city may deviate significantly from those described here.
 If you have specific questions related to your situation you should speak with a local attorney.

 - What Is Sexual Harassment?

-- Sexual Harassment: Hostile Environment Claims
+- Sexual Harassment: Hostile Work Environment

 - What kind of anti-harassment policies must I have in place as a small business owner?